-Pentecostal Christianity has a rich tradition in the United States and around the world.
+Pentecostal Christianity has a rich tradition in the United States and worldwide.
 The participants in the Asuza Street Revival in 1906 in Los Angeles, California, which launched the modern movement, found motivation from stories in the book of Acts.
 The third person of the Trinity has always held a central place in Pentecostal doctrine and practice.

 Holy Ghost or Holy Spirit?
 Which name should people use today?
 What did “Ghost” mean when the KJV was published?
 Why do some people today still prefer the name “Holy Ghost”?
 Keep reading to learn the answers to these questions and others.

-In normal use, the names “Holy Ghost” and “Holy Spirit” refer to the same person — the third person of the Trinity.
-People who use the names often agree about the nature of who he is and what he does.
+In regular use, the names “Holy Ghost” and “Holy Spirit” refer to the same person — the third person of the Trinity.
+People who use the names agree about the nature of who he is and what he does.
 (Also see Pentecostal vs. Charismatic: What’s the Difference?)

 “Ghost” sometimes referred to a sinister spirit in 17th century England, but it wasn’t the dominant meaning of the word like it is today.

 Some Bible readers today prefer the name “Holy Ghost” to “Holy Spirit.”
 There are various reasons for this preference.
-Two common explanations include:
+Two common explanations include the following:

-- Preference for the KJV: Some people prefer King James English to modern Bible translations.
-For the sake of consistency with what they read, they refer to the third person of the Trinity as the Holy Ghost in prayer, conversation, praise, and at other times.
-Some King James readers may have grown up with the translation, so certain terms, phrases, and names are nostalgic to them as well.
+- Preference for the KJV: Some prefer King James English to modern Bible translations.
+For consistency with what they read, they refer to the third person of the Trinity as the Holy Ghost in prayer, conversation, praise, and other times.
+Some King James readers may have grown up with the translation, so specific terms, phrases, and names are nostalgic to them as well.